The good news –

 No two bodies are the same, so I invite you to become an expert in yours.
 You can expect to live on in your bodily home for a long time, so you might as well understand its key performance indicators.

-I’ve designed this website to break down some of the most important scientific themes into actionable steps.
-If you’re a first time visitor to my website, the articles, blogs and product reviews¹ linked through from this page are a great place to start.
+I’ve designed this website to break down some of the most important scientific themes into actionable steps, particularly around genomics, biomarkers and nutrition.
+The articles, blogs and product reviews linked from this page are a great place to start.